hexbatch/apple-core/v1/docs/core/step-1-bounds/path-overview.md

 ## Set expressions

-each token set has an optional name and token, the token can have attributes with values so, a path could be identified by name#token_type.attribute:value
+each token set has a token with an id, the token can have attributes with values so, a path could be identified by name#token_type.attribute:value

 And there can be wild cards too